awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 1. On the confirmation page, enter **delete me** and choose **Delete**\.

-#### AWS CLI<a name="USER_WorkingWithAutomatedBackups-Deleting.CLI"></a>
+### AWS CLI<a name="USER_WorkingWithAutomatedBackups-Deleting.CLI"></a>

-You can delete a retained automated backup by using the AWS CLI command [delete\-db\-instance\-automated\-backup](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-instance-automated-backup.html)\.
+You can delete a retained automated backup by using the AWS CLI command [delete\-db\-instance\-automated\-backup](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-instance-automated-backup.html) with the following option:

-The following options are used to delete a retained automated backup:
 + `--dbi-resource-id` – The resource identifier for the source DB instance\.

   You can find the resource identifier for the source DB instance of a retained automated backup by running the AWS CLI command [describe\-db\-instance\-automated\-backups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instance-automated-backups.html)\.